open/close all folders

 - London Gangster: They fit the archetype, describe themselves as "the New Firm" and Ankh-Morpork is part London in its conception.

-- Mister X and Mister Y: Tulip and Pin, as befits Those Two Bad Guys (as noted below).
+- Mister X and Mister Y: Tulip and Pin, as typical of a pair of criminals.

 - Narrative Profanity Filter: Played with.
 At first it seems as though Mr Tulip's use of "ing" is a 19th-century-style censoring of the F-word, but it turns out that what he's saying is actually just a glottal stop and then "Ing!"
 When Sacharissa decides to try out swearing, she clearly can't reproduce the glottal stop correctly.